 In 1986 the City Council resolved that the city would act to ensure that the basic survival needs of Bellevue residents are met.
-The city serves as a planner, facilitator and funder for support systems that help people through economic and personal crisis and provide low-and moderate-income persons with opportunities to succeed.
-King County 211 Health and Human Services
+The city serves as a planner, facilitator and funder for support systems that help people through economic and personal crisis and provide low- and moderate-income persons with opportunities to succeed.
+King County 211 offers more information about local human resources providers.

 The Human Services Division of the Parks & Community Services Department administers the Human Services Fund.